College Football Playoffs FAQ

 Here are a few pick deadline options that people commonly use:

 1. Set it for an early time, like game time for one of the earliest bowl games, and don't change it.
-This makes it harder to get the Championship game right and limits the amount of time people can research their other picks, or
+This makes it harder to get the later playoff games right (because you don't know the actual matchups or spreads) and it limits the amount of time people can research their other picks, or

 3. Set it for the Championship game.
 This will allow people to change their picks for any game that hasn't started and all the picks for every game will remain hidden until kick off.